railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 from clients and suppliers to create estimates quickly or to invoice automatically.
 But if you have an efficient price management mechanism you can often keep margins raised and respond quickly to changes in market conditions.
-A good price management system gives you scope for varying any and all of the relevant factors when you're negotiating a contract.
+A good price management system gives you scope for varying any and all of the relevant factors when you are negotiating a contract.

 To help you work most effectively, Open ERP's pricelist principles are extremely powerful yet are based on simple and generic rules.
 You can develop both sales pricelists and purchase pricelists for products capable of accommodating conditions such as the date period, the quantity requested and the type of product.

-.. tip:: Don't confuse the different price specifications
+.. tip:: Do not confuse the different price specifications

-   Don't confuse the sale price with the base price of the product.
+   Do not confuse the sale price with the base price of the product.
    In Open ERP's basic configuration the sale price is the list price set on the product form but a customer can be given a different sale price depending on the conditions.

-It's the same for purchase price and standard cost.
+It is the same for purchase price and standard cost.
 Purchase price is your suppliers' selling price, which changes in response to different criteria such as quantities, dates, and supplier.
 This is automatically set by the accounting system.
-You'll find that the two prices have been set by default to the same for all products with the demonstration data, which can be a source of confusion.
+You will find that the two prices have been set by default to the same for all products with the demonstration data, which can be a source of confusion.
-You're free to set the standard cost to something different.
+You are free to set the standard cost to something different.

-Each pricelist is calculated from defined policies, so you'll have as many sales pricelists as active sales policies in the company.
+Each pricelist is calculated from defined policies, so you will have as many sales pricelists as active sales policies in the company.
 For example a company that sells products through three sales channels could create the following price lists: